Intel has invested $132M in 11 startups this year, on track for $300M-$500M in total – TechCrunch

 Here’s the full list:

-• Anodot uses machine learning for to monitor business operations autonomously, covering areas like app performance, customer incidents, and more.
+- Anodot uses machine learning to monitor business operations autonomously, covering areas like app performance, customer incidents and more.
 The idea is that using the platform to monitor for these incidents means detection and response time can be faster.
 The full $35 million round was announced back in April.

-• Astera Labs is a fabless semiconductor startup focused on connectivity solutions for data-centric systems to remove performance bottlenecks in compute-intensive workloads in areas like AI.
-It announced its Series B of an undisclosed amount two weeks ago, and prior to this it had raised just over $6 million according to PitchBook.
+- Astera Labs is a fabless semiconductor startup focused on connectivity solutions for data-centric systems to remove performance bottlenecks in compute-intensive workloads in areas like AI.
+It announced its Series B of an undisclosed amount two weeks ago, and prior to this it had raised just over $6 million, according to PitchBook.

-• Axonne develops next generation high-speed automotive Ethernet network connectivity solutions for connected cars: addressing the issue of merging legacy or proprietary systems with the demands of advanced next-generation applications.
+- Axonne develops next-generation high-speed automotive Ethernet network connectivity solutions for connected cars: addressing the issue of merging legacy or proprietary systems with the demands of advanced next-generation applications.
 Intel invested as part of a $9 million round that actually closed in March.

-• Hypersonix uses big-data analytics to determine and predict customer demand for e-commerce, retail and hospitality customers.
+- Hypersonix uses big-data analytics to determine and predict customer demand for e-commerce, retail and hospitality customers.
 One of its customers is Amazon — which uses Hypersonix’s platform in its supply chain division.
-That may come as a surprise, but according to Hypersonix’s CEO the e-commerce giant does not have dedicated analytics teams to serve every division in the company, so sometimes they do buy from third parties.
+That may come as a surprise, but according to Hypersonix’s CEO, the e-commerce giant does not have dedicated analytics teams to serve every division in the company, so sometimes they do buy from third parties.
 The round was actually announced at the beginning of this month: an $11.5 million deal.

-• KFBIO out of China is one of Intel’s biotechnology bets.
-The company has designed and built a digital pathology scanner, which aims to replace microscopes with its big data, cloud-based, and AI-powered insights.
+- KFBIO out of China is one of Intel’s biotechnology bets.
+The company has designed and built a digital pathology scanner, which aims to replace microscopes with its big data, cloud-based and AI-powered insights.
 The obvious connection and interest here for Intel is on the processor side, but potentially brings Intel into a sphere where it can flex its muscle around a range of AI and cloud computing applications as well.
 The deal was closed at the beginning of April and totals around $14.2 million.

-• Lilt has built an AI-powered language translation platform, not to compete with the likes of Google Translate for consumers, but to help those with international-facing websites and apps localise their services more efficiently.
-The company actually announced its round today: a $25 million Series B led by Intel.
+- Lilt has built an AI-powered language translation platform, not to compete with the likes of Google Translate for consumers, but to help those with international-facing websites and apps localise their services more efficiently.
+The company announced its round today: a $25 million Series B led by Intel.

-• ProPlus Electronics, also out of China, is an electronic design automation (“EDA”) startup that speeds up chip design and fabrication for semiconductor companies manufacturing a variety of chips at scale.
+- ProPlus Electronics, also out of China, is an electronic design automation (“EDA”) startup that speeds up chip design and fabrication for semiconductor companies manufacturing a variety of chips at scale.
 It closed its round also at the beginning of April.
-The exact amount was undisclosed except to note that it was in the “hundreds of millions of Chinese Yuan” (or tens of millions of US dollars).
+The exact amount was undisclosed except to note that it was in the “hundreds of millions of Chinese Yuan” (or tens of millions of U.S. dollars).

-• Xsight Labs based in Israel is building chipset designs to accelerate data-intensive workloads that you typically get with AI and analytical applications.
-Israel has a huge R&D centre in Israel focused on autonomous driving, one of the applications that’s going to demand a lot in processing power, so this looks like a clearly strategic bet.
+- Xsight Labs based in Israel is building chipset designs to accelerate data-intensive workloads that you typically get with AI and analytical applications.
+Israel has a huge R&D centre focused on autonomous driving, one of the applications that’s going to demand a lot in processing power, so this looks like a clearly strategic bet.
 The company raised $25 million in February, but Intel was not disclosed in that round previously.